szheng3/SeniorProject/README.md

  ProGuard for lib:

- Or other open source for Obfusition:
+ Or other open source for Obfuscation:

  UI: